-STACFIS was informed the final report (ICES C.M.
-Doc.
-1996/G:1) also contains an extensive bibliography on redfish age determination.
+The final report (ICES CM1996/G:1) also contains an extensive bibliography on redfish age determination.

 3. Update on Joint ICES/NAFO Workshop on Ageing of Greenland Halibut

 During 26-29 November 1996 an ageing workshop on Greenland halibut sponsored by both ICES and NAFO will be held at Reykjavik, Iceland, in order to standardize age interpretations of the species throughout the North Atlantic.
 The workshop will be co-convened by K. H. Nedreaas (Bergen, Norway) representing ICES and W. R. Bowering (St. John's, Canada) representing the NAFO Scientific Council.
 The workshop will focus on age readings from otoliths only.